apify/crawlee/README-new.md

 apify run
 ```

-Note that the CLI automatically sets all necessary environment variables.
-The `APIFY_LOCAL_EMULATION_DIR` variable is set to `./apify_local` directory,
-where all the data will be stored.
+The default local storage folder is set to `./apify_local` directory, where all the data will be stored.
 For example, the input JSON file for the actor is expected to be in the default key-value store
-in `./apify_local/key-value-stores/default/INPUT.json`.
+in `./apify_local/key_value_stores/default/INPUT.json`.

 With the CLI you can also easily deploy your code to Apify cloud by running: